michaelmarty/UniDec/readme.md

 ## Change Log

 v.
+1.0.12

+Added drag and drop in the data collector utility.
+Can drop either text files to add them to the list or a JSON save file to load it.

+v.
 1.0.11

 Thanks to Tim for bug fixes on CDCReader.exe (the binary that converts Water's IMMS files to text files).